See the US Customs & Border Protection border wait times for an estimate of the length of the lines to cross back from Mexico into the USA.

 The majority of travelers return north by retracing their route to Mexicali.
 Head north from San Felipe to Mexicali (about two and a half hours drive) and you have the option to take either the downtown Mexicali port of entry, which puts you in downtown Calexico, or the "new" east crossing out towards the Mexicali airport that connects to California Route 98 east of Calexico.

 To reach the east crossing, head north into Mexicali and at the road just before the border fence (Argentina), turn right.
-The “new” crossing is 6 miles east of Mexicali.
-Follow Avenida Argentina (one way eastbound – see our Maps Page for a map of Mexicali) and you will see the tent-like structures of the port of entry on your left hand side as you get out into open country.
-There is a SENTRI lane and also a READY lane (for vehicles in which EVERY occupant has either a Passport card OR an RFID-enabled passport.
+The "new" crossing is 6 miles east of Mexicali.
+Follow Avenida Argentina (one way eastbound - see our Mexicali map) and you will see the tent-like structures of the port of entry on your left hand side as you get out into open country.
 This crossing is only open from 6 a.m. to 10 p.m. and you will emerge on Route 98 east of Calexico.
 A new road also runs north from the crossing to join with Interstate 8 so you can avoid going back into Calexico.
 Check the border wait times by calling the numbers listed below.
-Expect a typical wait time of 60 minutes at mid-day.
+Expect a typical wait time of 30-60 minutes at mid-day.

 For recorded traffic crossing information for the two Mexicali- Calexico crossing, you can dial while on the road 001-760-768-2383 on your cellphone and hear recorded information in both English and Spanish from the US Customs and Border Agency that is updated every hour.
 If you are fluent in Spanish you can also call a Mexicali number 700-7000 and hear information that is updated every 15 minutes.
 Unfortunately, the announcers tend to speak colloquial Spanish and slur their words, making it difficult for a foreigner to understand.